 Who Your Insurance Covers

-Your car insurance policy covers all drivers listed on your policy, as well as anyone else who drives your car.
+Your auto insurance policy covers all drivers listed on your policy, as well as anyone else who drives your vehicle.
 The insurance follows the car, so if a distant cousin visiting from out of town has an accident while driving your car, your insurance will cover the accident.

 Types of auto insurance coverage